 Why did Groupon’s CFO and its auditors at Ernst and Young (the third largest accounting firm in the world) miss revenue accounting violations?
 Ketz and Catanach did not have access to company management or its books and records.
 They found GAAP violations from merely reading financial reports filed with the S.E.C. in anticipation of the company’s initial public offering.
 They compared the company’s revenue accounting disclosures with applicable accounting rules and found material misstatements in violation of GAAP.
 Were Groupon’s management and its auditors stupid?
 Shouldn’t they know revenue accounting rules?
 In a blog post this evening, noted forensic accountant and author Tracy Coenen suggests that Groupon used higher and improper revenue numbers to mask troubling trends in its business model.

-exposed a pattern of accounting shenanigans which helped Overstock.com (NASDAQ: OSTK) (also known as O.co) materially overstate its reported earnings.
+Over the last several years, my blog exposed a pattern of accounting shenanigans which helped Overstock.com (NASDAQ: OSTK) (also known as O.co) materially overstate its reported earnings.
 From Q2 2007 to Q2 2008, the company used improper EBITDA calculations to materially inflate its financial performance in violation of S.E.C.
 Regulation G. For example, in Q2 2008 Overstock.com reported a positive $1.117 million EBITDA using its improper calculation instead of a negative $0.430 million EBITDA had it complied with Regulation G. From Q4 2008 to Q3 2009, Overstock.com violated Generally Accepted Accounting Principles (GAAP) and materially inflated its reported earnings.
 For example, in Q4 2008, Overstock.com improperly reported a $1.014 million net profit instead of a $0.705 million net loss if it has followed GAAP.

 In both cases, I provided the company with detailed information about its accounting irregularities, but its CEO Patrick Byrne chose to vilify me and continue violating accounting rules.
 In both cases, my analysis of Overstock.com's accounting violations was ultimately proven correct by its later revisions of financial reports.
 The S.E.C. is currently investigating Overstock.com for securities law violations.